xplosionmind/old.tommi.space/_notes/public/Geek todo.md

 	- format
 	- readability
 	- can they be stored in pure plain text?
+1. Open a PR to add `install with Yunohost` button in Pixelfed README
 1. Bot Club Tenco e Cubbit su Mastodon
 15. Update [[Storage|Backup]] and [[Backup checklist]] and add the roadmap to import pictures from iOS to MacOS and Linux
 16. Sistemare [[To listen]] e trovare soluzione definitiva per [[Quit Spotify]]